BugShooting/BugShooting.Docs/plugin.md

 ## <a name="introduction"></a>Introduction

-Bug Shooting provides an API to create custom Outputs.
+Bug Shooting provides a Plugin API to create custom Outputs.
 The API is written in .NET so you can create Outputs by using C# or VB.NET.

-The previous versions of the Output API ([V1](https://bugshooting.manuscript.com/f/page?W26) and [V2](https://bugshooting.manuscript.com/f/page?W34)) are still supported but will be removed in the future.

 For using the Plugin API add a reference to **BS.Plugin.V3.dll** from Nuget package [BugShooting.Plugin.V3](https://www.nuget.org/packages/BugShooting.Plugin.V3).

+> The previous versions of the Output API ([V1](https://bugshooting.manuscript.com/f/page?W26) and [V2](https://bugshooting.manuscript.com/f/page?W34)) are still supported but will be removed in the future.

 ## <a name="requirements"></a>Requirements